Skip to content

 # Or use a password manager's random generator

-All API requests (except /health and /docs) now require the X-API-Key header:
+All API requests except GET /health require the Authorization header:

 Always public (no auth required):